Welcome

 Almost famous.
 Story about me in the Forest Preserve District of Will County’s Jan., 2023 newsletter.

-This is all background, as I understand the crime detective meaning of that word, but still doesn’t tease out the possible cause and motive for my mysterious, possibly obsessive behavior.
-I do, however, recall a frigid Thursday morning in early December spent walking the river’s banks in downtown Joliet (which answers the question posed in the preceding paragraph) and being driven into the waterfront casino in search of a rest room and some warmth.
+The truth is, I’m not entirely sure why I did all of this.
+But I recall a frigid Thursday morning in early December spent walking the river’s banks in downtown Joliet and being driven into the waterfront casino in search of a rest room and some warmth.
 As I walked through its jangling, smoky game room, trying in vain to see if its architects had incorporated any views of the river (I think one of its restaurants does, but it wasn’t open), I was in the company of a small handful of gamblers idling at the slot machines and blackjack tables, most of whom, it occurred to me, probably represented my demographic: old, unemployed, bored, lonely.
 The word “desperate” also crossed my mind.
 It struck me then that we were all just killing time, and that if I’d been a more successful gambler in my youth, and more sociable in general, I could easily be sitting at one of those blackjack tables myself.
 I had one of those “there but for the grace of God go I” moments, and then got instantly taken down by the realization they’d say the same about me.

 Thank you for visiting this site.
 I hope you enjoy it, and learn something new.
 Chicago wouldn’t be the city it is without the Des Plaines River.
 The river’s story is Chicago’s story.